-If you want to find out the sex of your baby, you can usually do so during the 20-week mid-pregnancy scan but this depends on the policy of your hospital.
+If you want to find out the sex of your baby, you may be able to during the 20-week screening scan but this depends on the policy of your hospital.
 Tell the sonographer at the start of the scan that you'd like to know your baby's sex.

 Be aware, though, that it's not possible for the sonographer to be 100% certain about your baby's sex.
 For example, if your baby is lying in an awkward position, it may be difficult or impossible to tell.

 Some hospitals have a policy of not telling patients the sex of their baby.
 Speak to your sonographer or midwife to find out more.

 You will need to check if your hospital provides this service.
 If they do, there may be a charge.